 Plus, all nuts contain high levels of fat, and can lead to stomachaches for dogs, so it's best to avoid them.

-If your dog accidentally ingests a small amount of walnuts, then keep an eye on them, but don't panic.
+If your dog accidentally ingests a small number of walnuts, keep an eye on them, but don't panic.
 Like many other nuts, walnuts aren't super good for dogs, but a very small amount probably won't harm them.
-If they ingest a large quantity of walnuts, appear to have them caught in their throat, or have stomach problems after consuming them, call your veterinarian immediately.
+If they ingest a large number of walnuts, appear to have them caught in their throat, or have stomach problems after consuming them, call your veterinarian immediately.

 Additionally, if your dog consumes a moldy walnut (or any other type of moldy nut), call your vet.
 Moldy walnuts and other moldy nuts can contain tremorgenic mycotoxins, which can cause seizures in dogs.